engineersakibcse47/FaceRecognition/README.md

 ### Functional Programming
 Functional programming (FP) is a software development paradigm that prioritizes the use of pure functions to construct and maintain software systems.
 The focus of functional programming is on the use of declarations and expressions rather than the execution of statements.
 Functions are considered to be a first-class entity in functional programming, which means they can be passed as arguments, returned from other functions, and assigned to variables.

-In functional programming, the emphasis is on immutability and avoiding side effects.
-This results in code that is easier to test and less prone to bugs.
-To achieve this, functional programming relies heavily on the use of higher-order functions and the concept of function composition.

 Functional programming has become increasingly popular in recent years due to its ability to handle complex and concurrent systems with ease.
 It has been used in a variety of applications, including data processing, game development, and machine learning.